Casey Fossum: Pitching style

-Fossum throws three different overhand curveballs.
-The first curveball is a tight-rotating 1–7 curveball that has a velocity in the low to mid 70s, but a pitch that Fossum struggles to throw effectively over the plate for strikes and at times remains too flat.
-The second curveball is also a 1–7 pitch, has a moderate break while clocking in between 65 and 70 MPH, and can effectively throw for strikes.
-The third curveball is a 12–6 curveball with a large break, making it difficult to hit.
-While the pitch has been a very effective pitch for him to use, often landing for strikes or causing popouts, he regulates the pitch as a change-of-pace pitch to prevent batters from becoming used to it.
-Fossum dubbed this pitch the "Fossum flip", and it is essentially a form of the eephus pitch.
-He also has a decent fastball in the 88–92 mph range and a changeup that while effective, does not drop as well as the average changeup.
-Fossum is also a good fielder and has an above-average pickoff move.
+Fossum threw three different overhand curveballs.
+The first curveball was a tight-rotating 1–7 curveball with a velocity in the low to mid 70s, but a pitch that Fossum struggles to throw effectively over the plate for strikes and at times remains too flat.
+The second curveball was also a 1–7 pitch, has a moderate break while clocking in between 65 and 70 MPH, and he could effectively throw for strikes.
+The third curveball was a 12–6 curveball with a large break, making it difficult to hit.
+While the pitch was a very effective pitch for him, often landing for strikes or causing popouts, he regulated the pitch as a change-of-pace pitch to prevent batters from becoming used to it.
+Fossum dubbed this pitch the "Fossum flip", and it was a form of an eephus pitch.
+He also had a decent fastball in the 88–92 mph range and a changeup that while effective, did not drop as well as the average changeup.
+Fossum was also a good fielder and has an above-average pickoff move.

-Fossum's biggest knock is his stamina.
-Weighing in at 160 lbs, Fossum has a somewhat violent throwing style and has been injured a few times in his career.
-In 2004, he missed the first five weeks of the season with a sore elbow, and near the end of the 2005 season his effectiveness was reduced to what he and Lou Piniella attributed to lower back pain.
-For a relief pitcher, Fossum is also very good at holding runners on base.
-In 2004, baserunners managed to steal 15 bases out of 23 attempts (a 65.2% success rate), and in 2005, only 10 basestealers out of 14 attempts were successful (a 71.4% rate).
+Fossum's biggest knock was his stamina.
+Weighing in at 160 lbs, Fossum had a somewhat violent throwing style and was injured a few times in his career.
+In 2004, he missed the first five weeks of the season with a sore elbow, and near the end of the 2005 season his effectiveness was reduced, which he and manager Lou Piniella attributed to lower back pain.
+For a relief pitcher, Fossum was also very good at holding runners on base.
+In 2004, baserunners managed to steal 15 bases out of 23 attempts (a 65.2% success rate), and in 2005, only 10 base stealers out of 14 attempts were successful (a 71.4% rate).
 The league averages in those seasons were 69% and 70% respectively, but relievers tend to allow higher rates than starters.